mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 | $push         |Appends a specified value to an array                                      |

 :::info
-By opening the **Object Properties** you can hide the properties that you don't want to edit just by unticking the boxes.
+By opening the **Object Properties** you can hide the properties that you don't want to edit just by unchecking the boxes.
 :::

 :::tip